roboticswithjulia/ros2_rust_workshop/tutorials/english_tutorial/ROS2 Rust workshop.md

 ## <a name="setupworkspace"></a> 3.
 How to run the robot simulation

 1. Run the simulation in _Gazebo_ in `Terminal 1`
    >The simulation may take time to load on first launch.
 Wait for it to open completely, then press `Ctrl+C` to close it.
-When using devcontainers, run `export DISPLAY=:1` before restarting the simulation."
+When using devcontainers, run `export DISPLAY=:1` before restarting the simulation and wait until starts."

 ```bash
 cd ~/ros2_rust_workshop/ros_ws